 1. What is the difference between a cold and the flu?

 The flu and the common cold are both respiratory illnesses, but they are caused by different viruses.
-Influenza or "the flu" develops when a flu virus infects your respiratory system, including your nose, throat, bronchial tubes, and possibly the lungs.
-A cold virus usually infects only your upper respiratory tract: your nose and throat.
+Influenza or "the flu" develops when a flu virus infects the respiratory system, including your nose, throat, bronchial tubes, and possibly the lungs.
+A cold virus usually infects only the upper respiratory tract: your nose and throat.

 2. What are flu symptoms and when is a person contagious?

-Primary symptoms of flu are fever, fatigue, aches and pains, chills, and cough.
+Primary symptoms of flu are fever, fatigue, body aches, chills, headache, sore throat, and cough.
 The cough is a bronchial tube irritation and is usually not productive -- you're not coughing up gunk.
 The flu is usually at its worst for three to four days.
 The cough may linger longer.
-Recovery can take seven to 10 days.
+Recovery may take seven to 10 days.
 You may have lingering fatigue for several weeks.

-There's one catch with these viruses.
+There's one catch with flu viruses.
 About 24 to 72 hours after you're infected, you become contagious.
 Yet you may not have symptoms, so you don't know you're sick.
-You feel completely healthy, and go about your daily affairs -- spreading the virus wherever you go.
+You feel completely healthy and go about your daily affairs -- spreading the virus wherever you go.

 3. What's the best treatment for flu?